 Principle Explanation Consult early and Bring stakeholders in at the right time and make sure that they are given often sufficient notice.
 Ask for their advice and listen to their perspectives.
 Listen and learn People communicate in different ways so be prepared to adjust your way of listening to accommodate different perspectives, approaches, and ways of delivering.
 Be alert to stakeholders who may have a different agenda and ensure that the overall goals of the program are the priority.
 Plan, plan, plan Make clear decisions about where and how to invest time with stakeholders.
 This should be driven by their potential to further a program's outcomes.
 There's no point in spending a huge amount of time with those with little power to influence, when an update or brief report would do just as well!
-You may be missing something!
-The RACI (Responsible, Accountable, Consulted, Informed) diagram should be used and updated during all stages to ensure that the status of stakeholders has not changed.
-Relationships are key Focus your energies on developing productive working relationships with high-priority stakeholders to build trust and commitment.
-Simple but not easy Your stakeholders are busy people.
-They need to be consulted and informed but not overwhelmed!
+You may be missing The RACI (Responsible, Accountable, Consulted, Informed) diagram should be something! used and updated during all stages to ensure that the status of stakeholders h not changed.
+Relationships are key Focus your energies on developing productive working relationships with high- priority stakeholders to build trust and commitment.
+Simple but not Your stakeholders are busy people.
+They need to be consulted and informed but easy not overwhelmed!
 Understand their communications preferences and respond intuitively.
 Be brief, concise, and empathetic where appropriate.
 Engage, interact, and listen.
 Tune into risk There may be times when a potential ally turns into a liability.
 If this is the case, it's important to assess the extent of the risk, and whatever the outcome, to manage the relationship in a way that maintains the integrity of the program.
-Stakeholder expectations What is the value of the program to the stakeholders that you involve?
-What is their idea of success?
-It's important to clarify perceptions from the outset so that expectations are realistic and managed effectively.
-Good governance Stakeholder management is not just the responsibility of the Program Manager.
+Stakeholder What is the value of the program to the stakeholders that you involve?
+What is expectations their idea of success?
+It's important to clarify perceptions from the outset so • that expectations are realistic and managed effectively.
+Good governonce Stakeholder management is not just the responsibility of the Dregrees Management Good governance Stakeholder management is not just the responsibility of the Program Manager.
 Everyone has a role to play, from staff that have every-day contact with beneficiaries, to those with direct contact with donors.
 The program's governance structure or Board may also be able to help, so make sure these individuals are involved and primed to influence when asked.
-Don't forget your team Internal stakeholder management is crucial at a program level.
-Building strong personal relationships, maintaining regular communication, ensuring that all team members understand their overall goals and objectives, and that Project Managers are submitting reports and escalating issues appropriately are all essential for the smooth running of any program.
+Don't forget your Internal stakeholder management is crucial at a program level.
+Building strong team personal relationships, maintaining regular communication, ensuring that all Cam team members understand their overall goals and objectives, and that Project Managers are submitting reports and escalating issues appropriately are all essential for the smooth running of any program. essential for the smooth running or any program.